entigolabs/entigo-infralib/modules/aws/README.md

 __aws-nuke-config.yml__ configuration of AWS Nuke - mostly needed to exclude some resources that won't be nuked every day in entigo-infralib AWS account.

-These modules can be used in the entigo-agent steps of "__type: terraform__"
+These modules can be used in the [entigo-infralib-agent](https://github.com/entigolabs/entigo-infralib-agent) steps of "__type: terraform__"

 ## Example code ##
 ```